 Hence, service imported without consideration from unrelated persons for the furtherance of business, and import of service without consideration for personal use is not a supply, and consequently, not subject to GST.

 Interior design service from its head office, located in Singapore for personal residence without any consideration.
 Since the service is free and for personal use, it is not subject to GST.

-Supplies made for a consideration whether or not in the course or for furtherance of business
+Supplies made for a consideration whether or not in the course or for the furtherance of business

-The import of service for a consideration whether or not in the course or for furtherance of business is considered as taxable supply.
-This implies that if the services are imported for a consideration, either for business purpose or for personal use, you are liable to pay GST.
+The import of service for a consideration whether or not in the course or for the furtherance of business is considered as a taxable supply.
+This implies that if the services are imported for consideration, either for business purposes or for personal use, you are liable to pay GST.

 Super Cars Ltd imported navigation design services from a vendor in Singapore for a consideration of SGD (Singapore Dollars) 20,000.